-EN 114 ADVANCED COMPOSITION (3)
+EN114 ADVANCED COMPOSITION (3)

-This course provides practice in the skills needed for both academic and research writing.
-Through critical reading selections, students are taught methods of generating, supporting, and organizing ideas, collecting and analyzing primary and secondary evidence, and paraphrasing, summarizing, and quoting.
-Proper format, documentation and editing skills are also enhanced.
+This course provides practice in skills needed for both academic and research writing.
+Students use methods of generating ideas to adequately narrow down topics and produce relevant supporting ideas for topics.
+Throughout the course, students gather information from primary and secondary source materials to support their research papers.
+Enhancing critical thinking skills, students will critique and analyze collected evidence, and incorporate paraphrased, summarized, and quoted information from source materials into their thesis-driven research papers.
+Proper paper format, source documentation, and editing and revising skills will also be enhanced.
 Pre: Grade of C or better in both EN112 and EN109 (3 credits lec)

-EN 157 TEACHING ENGLISH TO SPEAKERS OF OTHER LANGUAGES (TESOL) (4)
+EN157 TEACHING ENGLISH TO SPEAKERS OF OTHER LANGUAGES (TESOL) (4)

-This comprehensive 'hands on', interactive 14 module course focuses on equipping both pre-service and in-service teachers with practical understanding of learner-centered strategies and methodologies that facilitate best-practice teaching and learning of English in the classroom.
+This comprehensive 'hands on' interactive 14 module course focuses on equipping both pre-service and in-service teachers with practical understanding of learner-centered strategies and methodologies that facilitate best-practice teaching and learning of English in the classroom.
 Language learning theory and course content relating to the teaching of reading, writing, listening, and speaking will be delivered using interactive activities that teachers can use in their own classrooms.
 The TESOL course requires full and active student participation.
 Pre: EN100 and ED110 (4 credits lec)

-EN 189 ELEMENTS OF LITERATURE (3)
+EN189 ELEMENTS OF LITERATURE (3)

 This course introduces students to techniques of three genres of imaginative literature: fiction, poetry, and drama.
 Through recognition of these elements of the literary form, the student will develop critical standards for judging literal works.
-Pre: grade of C or better in EN112 and a reading level of 8th grade or a grade of C or better in EN112 and EN109 (3 credits lec)
+Pre: Grade of C or better in both EN112 and EN109 (3 credits lec)

-EN 200 TEACHING ENGLISH EFFECTIVELY (3)
+EN200 TEACHING ENGLISH EFFECTIVELY (3)